PierreQuentel/bihan/README.md

 > If an exception happens when restarting the application, the server doesn't
 > crash, but the exception is stored and will be shown as the result of the
 > next request.

-`application.static`

-> A dictionary mapping paths of the form _/path_ to directories in the server
-> file system.
-It it used to serve static files (HTML pages, images,
-> Javascript programs, etc.).
-By default, the dictionary maps _/static_ to the
-> folder __static__ in the server directory.

 Response body
 =============